DarrenBishop/getting-and-cleaning-data/CodeBook.md

 # Study Design
-The raw data has been summarized by taking the mean and standard-deviation features and averaging those across all windows, grouped by subject and activity.
+The raw data has been subset by taking the mean and standard-deviation pairs, where present, of the measured and estimates/derived variables e.g. _tBodyAcc-mean()_ and _tBodyAcc-std()_, but not _angle(tBodyAccMean,gravity)_.

+Each observation is then enriched with the corresponding subject and activity; the activity variable is transformed into a factor-variable, giving more descriptive categorical values.

+This subset is then summarized by taking the average of the measured/estimate/derived variable across all windows, grouped by the enriched subject and activity variables, in that order.

-Thus there are 180 observations; 1 for each of the 6 activities for each of the 30 subjects
+Thus there are 180 observations; 1 for each of the 6 activities for each of the 30 subjects.

 # Code Book

 ## File format
-The output file, tidy_data.txt, is a space delimited, wide format file.
+The output file, **tidy_data.txt**, is a space delimited, wide format file.

-It contains 181 lines; 180 observations, as described above, with preceeded by one header row
+It contains 181 lines; 180 observations, as described above, preceeded by one header row

 Each variable is described below

 ## Variables
 1. subject
  - Integer
- - Categorical: 1-30
+ - Categorical: 1 to 30
  - Identifies the subject (person carrying out the actvity) of this observation
 2. activity
  - Factor